Ichmed/Thousndoor/Rules II/Public/30 Actions/81 Investigate.md

-(The name and all examples are related to _Sight_ but this action can be used with any sense.)
 Roll *Perceive*.
+(All examples are related to _Sight_ but this action can be used with any sense.)

 | Difficulty | Example                                      |
 | ---------- | -------------------------------------------- |